Boise State University: Academics and organization

+High research spending and doctorate production".

 Publishing

 Since 1971 the university has published the Western Writers Series, monographs focusing on authors of the American Frontier and American West.
 The university also maintains an on-line library of publications and documents related to Idaho history through the Albertsons Library.

-A not-for-profit literary publisher, Ahsahta was founded in 1974 at Boise State University to preserve the best works by early poets of the American West.
-Its name, ahsahta, is the Mandan word meaning "Rocky Mountain bighorn sheep," and was first recorded by members of the Lewis and Clark expedition; the founding editors chose the word to honor the press's original mission to publish Western poetry.

 The Center for Idaho History and Politics offers a nine-credit place-based field school called "Investigate Boise" which focuses on heritage, government, and urban affairs.
 Each series of classes results in a student written and faculty edited publication.

 Athletics

 Boise State's athletic nickname is the Broncos, and the official mascot is Buster Bronco.
-Men's teams include football, basketball, cross country, track and field, golf, tennis, and baseball (to resume play in 2020 after a forty-year hiatus).
-The baseball program was then cut in July 2020.
+Men's teams include football, basketball, cross country, track and field, golf, and tennis.
 Its women's teams include volleyball, basketball, cross country, swimming and diving, soccer, track and field, gymnastics, golf, softball and tennis.
 Most of these teams compete in the Mountain West Conference (MWC).

 Boise State College joined the NCAA in 1970 in the university division (Division I), except for football, which was in the college division (later Division II) for the first eight seasons.
 Big Sky Conference football moved up to the new Division I-AA (now FCS) in 1978, and the Broncos won the national championship two years later.
-BSU moved up to Division I-A (now FBS) in 1996 in the Big West Conference, joined the Western Athletic Conference (WAC) in 2001, and the Mountain West in 2011.
-The last two moves came after the conferences dropped sponsorship of football.
+BSU moved up to Division I-A (now FBS) in 1996 in the Big West Conference, joined the Western Athletic Conference (WAC) in 2001, the Mountain West Conference in 2011, and will join the Pac-12 Conference in 2026.
+The moves from the WAC and the Mountain West came after the conferences dropped sponsorship of football.

 Albertsons Stadium

 Albertsons Stadium is home to the Boise State football program.
-It hosted to the NCAA Division I Track and Field Championships in 1994 and 1999, and has been the home to the Famous Idaho Potato Bowl since 1997.
+It hosted the NCAA Division I Track and Field Championships in 1994 and 1999, and has been the home to the Famous Idaho Potato Bowl since 1997.